Autism & Cognitive assessments available

 Impulsivity: Impulsive behaviors, such as blurting out answers, interrupting others, or engaging in risky behaviors without considering the consequences, can be indicative of ADHD.

-Impact on Daily Functioning: If these symptoms significantly impact your daily life, relationships, academic or work performance, or overall well-being, it may be worth exploring further through testing.
+Impact on Daily Functioning: If these symptoms significantly impact your child or adolescent's daily life, friendships, academic or work performance, or overall well-being, it may be worth exploring further through testing.

-If you are considering ADHD testing, GROW Clinical Psychology's process of assessment and diagnosis includes:
+If you are considering ADHD testing for your child/adolescent, GROW Clinical Psychology's process of assessment and diagnosis includes:

-Comprehensive Evaluation: If you or a professional suspects ADHD, a referral for a comprehensive evaluation could be considered.
-This evaluation typically involves a thorough assessment of your symptoms, medical history, developmental history, and current functioning.
+Comprehensive Evaluation: Typically involves a thorough assessment of symptoms, medical history, developmental history, and current functioning.

-Psychological Assessment: A psychologist or psychiatrist may conduct ADHD-specific assessments, such as rating scales, behavioral observations, and cognitive tests, to gather information about your or your child's symptoms and their impact.
+Psychological Assessment: ADHD-specific assessments, such as rating scales, behavioural observations, and/or cognitive tests, to gather information about your child/adolescent's symptoms and their impact may be used.

-Feedback and Written Report: After the assessment, the psychologist will provide feedback on the results and recommendations for treatment or support, which may include a referral to a paeditrician or psychiatrist for medication options, behavioral interventions, and other psychological treatments as appropriate.
+Feedback and Written Report: After the assessment, your psychologist will provide feedback on the results and recommendations for treatment or support, which may include a referral to a paediatrician for medication options, behavioural interventions, and other psychological treatments as appropriate.